 What does the “Ideal” Doctoral Applicant Look Like?

-Here is a partial list of attributes that the “ideal” counseling psychology PhD applicant possesses.
+Below is a partial list of attributes that I look for in an “ideal” counseling psychology PhD applicant.
 Most of us are not ideal applicants (I wasn’t!), so I’m not expecting applicants for our PhD program to possess all of these lofty attributes.
 Rather, I list these attributes to give you an idea of what you can work towards to help you prepare a strong application.
 As we note on the UK Counseling Psychology PhD program page, we look at applications in a holistic way (e.g., a lower GPA can be offset by strong letters of recommendation), so don’t talk yourself out of applying just because you don’t align with these attributes.
 I seriously consider all applicants who express a genuine interest in working with me.

-- Strong writing ability and grasp of English grammar (as evidenced by a clear, concise writing style in your statement of purpose and CV)
+- Strong writing ability, as evidenced by a clear, concise writing style in your statement of purpose, CV, and writing sample

 - 3 strong letters of recommendation: